digitalnoma/digitalnoma/README.md

 **`Digital Craftsman, Bold Leader and Avid Entrepreneur, specializing in Creative Web Development`**

-Hi, I'm Marcus 👋
+Hi, I'm Marcus 👋 <br/>

-I'm an aspiring indie full-stack web developer dedicated to digital craftsmanship, hence the prospect of embodying a "Digital Nomad"!
+I'm an aspiring indie full-stack web developer dedicated to digital craftsmanship, hence the prospect of becoming a "Digital Nomad". <br/>

-Current Penultimate Computer Science and Design Student, based in the Singapore University of Technology and Design (SUTD) 🇸🇬
+Current Penultimate Computer Science and Design Student, based in the Singapore University of Technology and Design (SUTD) 🇸🇬 <br/>

 With a unique approach that marries design thinking with software development, I specialize in optimizing the designer-developer workflow to create seamless, user-centric digital experiences.
-My commitment to the craft extends beyond mere construction; it involves a deep focus on enhancing user interaction and engagement through thoughtful design and intuitive functionality.
+My commitment to the craft extends beyond mere construction; it involves a deep focus on enhancing user interaction and engagement through thoughtful design and intuitive functionality. <br/>

-With every project, I strive to refine my abilities, ensuring that every project I undertake is not just a testament to technical proficiency, but a meaningful contribution to an ever-evolving digital landscape where user experience is paramount.
+With every project, I strive to refine my abilities, ensuring that every project I undertake is not just a testament to technical proficiency, but a meaningful contribution to an ever-evolving digital landscape where user experience is paramount. <br/> <br/>

 ## 🚀 Languages and Tech Stack